pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli server get-centralinsts [COMMAND-OPTIONS]

-      Display central instances in the WBEM server.
+      Get central instances of mgmt profiles on the server.

-      Displays central instances for management profiles registered in the server.
-Displays management profiles that adher to to the central class methodology with none of the extra parameters (ex. scoping_class)
+      Retrieve the CIM instances that are central instances of the specified WBEM management profiles, and display these instances.
+By default, all management profiles advertized on the server are used.
+The profiles can be filtered by using the --organization and --profile options.

-      However, profiles that only use the scoping methodology require extra information that is dependent on the profile itself.
-These profiles will only be accessed when the correct values of central_class, scoping_class, and scoping path for the particular profile is provided.
+      The central instances are determined using all methodologies defined in DSP1033 V1.1 in the order of GetCentralInstances, central class, and scoping class methodology.

-      This display may be filtered by the optional organization and profile name options that define the organization for each profile (ex.
-SNIA) and the name of the profile.
-This will display only the profiles that are registered for the defined organization and/or name.
+      Profiles that only use the scoping class methodology require the specification of the --central-class, --scoping-class, and --scoping-path options because additional information is needed to perform the scoping class methodology.

-      Profiles are display as a table showing the organization, name, and version for each profile.
+      The retrieved central instances are displayed along with the organization, name, and version of the profile they belong to, formatted as a table.
+The --output-format general option is ignored unless it specifies a table format.

     Options:
       -o, --organization <org name>   Filter by the defined organization. (ex. -o